JurrianFahner/gitserver/README.md

-# gitserver
+# This repository
-Gitserver is a dockerized git repository
+For detailed information go to http://jurrianfahner.github.io/gitserver/